YEP, WE HAVE A seriously / hilariously GOOD TIME.

 Brendan is an author of belly laughs, good vibes, and beautiful stories.
 His blog Semi-Rad is, in fact all rad, just like himself.
 Originally from Iowa, he migrated west in 2004 and now spends much of his time being annoyingly good at doing various difficult outdoor activities 'off the couch' so that he can 'eat more deep dish pizza'.
 Brendan is a frequent contributor to The Dirtbag Diaries and a partner for film creation.

-Lederhosen!
-Dirndls!
-Schlagers!
-Wurst!
-Based out of the faux-bavarian, mountain-sports-loving community of Leavenworth, Washington, Garrett takes photographs that only a true mountain insider can.
-He has spent his life outside with good people — and, while out there, has taken outrageously good images that immediately tell a story.
+Garrett takes photographs that only a true mountain insider can.
+We met him while he was based out of the lederhosen-loving, faux-bavarian, mountain sports community of Leavenworth, Washington.
+Now based in California, He spends his life outside with good people — and, while out there, takes outrageously good images that immediately tell a story.